willf/superfork/README.md

 - `--include-forks`: Include repositories which were originally forked (default: don't include)
 - `--include-dot-github`: Include .github repository if found (default: don't include)
 - `--dry-run`: Don't actually do anything, but check status of repositories
+- `--without-sleeping`: Don't sleep between requests (default: sleep 30 seconds between fork requests)

+Only use `--without-sleeping` if you just have a few forks to do, otherwise you may hit GitHub (undocumented) API limits.

 ## Installation